darraghoriordan/use-miller/apps/frontend/src/docs/page-content/local-dev-tools/tools/colors.md

 ---
-title: "Color tool"
+title: "Color Tools"
 date: "2020-01-01"
 order: 2
 ---

 This tool converts colors between different formats.

-It shows you the nearest TailwindCSS color.
+It shows you the nearest TailwindCSS color to your color.

 -   hex
 -   rgb